bgithub1/da_rnn/README.md

 [*A PyTorch Example to Use RNN for Financial Prediction*](http://chandlerzuo.github.io/blog/2017/11/darnn)

 My implementation does the following:
-* You can replace the input data with other times series csvs.
+* You can replace the input data with other time series csvs.
   Change the input csv file by changing the first 2 lines of the code block in **section 4.01**.

   ```